| |

 The links in this post may be affiliate links.
 That means that if you click them and make a purchase, this site makes a commission.
 It will have no impact on the price you pay or the experience of your purchase.

 Don’t be naïve.
 Do your research and come prepared.
-Make safety a priority any time you are traveling out of the country no matter the destination so you will not be the victim of a crime.
+Make safety a priority when traveling out of the country no matter the destination so you will not be the victim of a crime.

 Stay alert and be aware of your surroundings.
-You’ll have the best holiday whether you are exploring Johannesburg, a safari tour in Kruger National Park, or a wine tasting at Bosecendale winery outside of Cape Town.
+You’ll have the best holiday whether exploring Johannesburg, taking a safari tour in Kruger National Park, or having a wine tasting at Boschendale winery outside of Cape Town.

 Is South Africa Safe